Eidonko/PythonTools/README.md

 - The output goes into file params.py

 Note: the difference between --param and --paramstr is that in the latter case the value is quoted

+## Class megapixel
+A megapixel image has physical dimensions ((dim x dim) pixels) and _logical_ dimensions ((megadim x megadim) megapixels).
+Each megapixel corresponds to a cluster of physical pixels in some (dim x dim) reference image.
+On initialization, the user specifies dim and a redundancy factor, redun.
+This defines a megapixel size of (redun x redun) physical pixels.
+Class megapix manages the translation from megapixels to pixels.
+In particular,
+- method get(megarow, megacol) returns the row and col of the physical pixel at the center of the megapixel, while
+- method getRowCol(megarow, megacol) returns a list of (row, col) couples with the locations of all the physical pixels corresponding to the mentioned megapixel.

+Limitations:
+The current version only works with square images and assumes that the megapixel image fits perfectly into the physical image